hirobo/world-earthquake/README.md

 python blocks/make_docker_block.py
 ```
 #### 3.7 deployment flows
-Build a docker image and push it to GCP Container registry.
-(You may need to `gcloud auth configure-docker`):
+Build a docker image and push it to GCP Artifact registry.
+(You may need to `gcloud auth configure-docker europe-west3-docker.pkg.dev --quiet` or something like that.):
 ```
-docker build -t $WORLD_EARTHQUAKE_DOCKER_IMAGE .
+docker build -t $WORLD_EARTHQUAKE_FLOWS_DOCKER_IMAGE .
-docker push $WORLD_EARTHQUAKE_DOCKER_IMAGE
+docker push $WORLD_EARTHQUAKE_FLOWS_DOCKER_IMAGE
 ```
 Run this deployment script:
 ```